nathanielwarner/carletonian-wordpress/wp-content/plugins/featured-image-caption/readme.txt

 == Description ==

 Featured Image Caption makes it simple to show a caption with the featured image of a post or page.
 It works seamlessly with most themes, with no coding required.
 If you like to mess about in the code, it supports that too.

-For full details about the plugin and usage documentation, [check out the plugin wiki on GitHub](https://github.com/cconover/wp-featured-image-caption/wiki).

 == Installation ==